-NCR's Annual Meeting of Stockholders will be held at 9:30 a.m. on April 15, 1999, at NCR's Sugar Camp Education Center, 101 W. Schantz Ave., Dayton, OH 45479.
+NCR'S Annual Meeting of Stockholders will be held at 9:30 a.m. on April 15, 1999, at NCR'S Sugar Camp Education Center, 101 W. Schantz Ave., Dayton, OH 45479.
 Please see your proxy statement for instructions should you wish to attend the meeting.

-PLEASE DETACH PROXY CARD HERE Χ Please mark votes as in this example.
-NCR's Board of Directors recommend a vote "FOR" proposals 1, 2, and 3, and "AGAINST" proposal 4.
-1. Election of Class C Directors: (page 5) (01) Ronald A. Mitsch, (02) C.K.
-Prahalad, (03) William S. Stavropoulos Election of Class B Director: (page 5) (04) James R. Long FOR ALL nominees nominees FOR ALL EXCEPT the following nominee(s): 2.
-Amend the Company's Amended and Restated Articles of Incorporation to effect a reverse stock split followed by a forward stock split of NCR's common stock (page 9).
-AGAINST ABSTAIN [] 3.
-Approval of the appointment of FOR AGAINST ABSTAIN
+PLEASE DETACH PROXY CARD HERE

+Please mark X votes as in this example.
+NCR's Board of Directors recommend a vot and "AGAINST" pro osals 1, 2, and 3, Election of Class C Directors: (page 6) (01) Ronald A. Mitsch, (02) C.K.
+Prahalad, (03) William S. Stavropoulos Election of Class B Director: (page 6) (04) James R. Long FOR ALL nominees [] nominees - FOR ALL EXCEPT the following nominee(s): 2.
+Amend the Company's amended and restated articles of incorporation to effect a reverse stock split followed by a forward stock split of NCR's common stock (page 9).
+F0R [] AGAINST [] ABSTAIN [] Approval of the appointment of PricewaterhouseCoopers as the Company's independent accountants for 1999 (page 18).
+FOR [] AGAINST [] ABSTAIN [] Stockholder ProposalDiscontinue Executive Incentive Programs (page 19).
+FOR [] AGAINST [] - Discontinue Annual Report Duplicate Account [] - Vote Limitations on Other Side of Card []

-4. Stockholder ProposalDiscontinue Executive Incentive Programs (page 19).
-F0R [] AGAINST [] ABSTAIN [] Discontinue Annual Report; Duplicate Account [] Vote Limitations on Other Side of Card [] If you attend the meeting and decide to vote by ballot, your ballot will supersede this proxy.
+If you attend the meeting and decide to vote by ballot, your ballot will supersede this proxy.
 If signing for a corporation or partnership or as agent, attorney or fiduciary, indicate the capacity in which you are signing.

+Signature Date

+Signature Date

-Signature Date Signature Date Please Sign This Proxy as Name(s) Appear Above.
+Please Sign This Proxy as Name(s) Appear Above.